 Coughing up a ransom is not a straightforward decision to make.
-Everyday that passes in a ransomware attack has costly implications for the affected business(es), but, whilst paying a ransom minimises damage and downtime, it by no means isolates the incident as a one-off.
-In fact, it may well be that the hacker left a back-door for a future attack, encouraged by the money they made from the first attack – and so the headache begins all over again.
+Every day that passes in a ransomware attack has costly implications for the affected business(es), but, whilst paying a ransom minimizes damage and downtime, it by no means isolates the incident as a one-off.
+In fact, it may well be that the hacker left a back door for a future attack, encouraged by the money they made from the first attack – and so the headache begins all over again.

 Public relations experts will manage the client’s reputation, often breaking news of the event before it is leaked by the attackers.
 Informing customers and shareholders in a timely manner and avoiding distress.
 This will ultimately ensure that the victim maintains control over the narrative, maintaining a calm composure and trust with key stakeholders.

 Even with good quality back-ups of data, this is a complex task.
 This team will restore business networks and any stored data to get the business up and running.